awsdocs/amazon-fsx-windows-user-guide/doc_source/multi-az-deployments.md

    1. Close the **DFS Management** GUI tool\.

-1. Return to the Powershell prompt, and create a DFS Replication folder with the following command:
+1. Return to the Powershell prompt, and create a DFS Replication folder with the following command\.

    ```
    $Folder = Name of the DFS Replication folder